glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 Reverse engineered by [Diego Elio Pettenò](mailto:flameeyes@flameeyes.eu).

+The communication protocol as described in this document applies to the following models:

+ * *OneTouch Verio 2015* (microUSB connector)
+ * *OneTouch Select Plus*

 ## Important device notes

 Not to be confused with the the previous generation of OneTouch Verio